We spend a lot of time indoors, so it's important to ensure our homes are safe and healthy places to live.

 Dampness is one of the most common causes of poor indoor air in homes, classrooms and public spaces, because moisture promotes the growth of mould and dust mites.

-Use household chemicals safely
+Use consumer products safely

 Electric and magnetic fields from power lines and electrical appliances